Trans-Neptunian objects found in the first four years of the Dark Energy Survey: The transient catalog

 We posit that the completeness function for the exposure takes the form of a logit function

 and we adjust the parameters $m_{50}$, $c,$ and $k$ to maximize $p_{\rm tot}.$ These then define the completeness function we adopt for this exposure.
-Figure~\ref{im:m50} shows the distribution of $m_{50}$ values for the exposures included in the Y4 wide-survey TNO search.
+Figure~\ref{im:m50} shows the distribution of $m_{50}$ values for the exposures included in the Y4 wide-survey TNO search, as well as an example of the fit in one exposure.